 Tetraploidy is a condition in which euploid cells have 92 chromosomes.

-Biploidy is a euploid cell with 2 times more chromosomes, or 46.
+Biploidy is a euploid cell with two times more chromosomes, or 46.
 Triploidy is a zygote that has three copies of each chromosome, rather than the usual two.
 Aneuploidy is when an aneuploid cell does not contain a multiple of 23 chromosomes.

 - 9. The condition in which an extra portion of a chromosome is present in each cell is called:

-- a.
-Reciprocal translocation
+- a. reciprocal translocation.

-- b.
-Partial trisomy
+- b. partial trisomy.

-- c.
-Inversion
+- c. inversion.

 - d.
-Down syndrome
+Down syndrome.

 Partial trisomy is a condition in which only an extra portion of a chromosome is present in each cell.
 A reciprocal translocation occurs when breaks take place in two different chromosomes and the material is exchanged.
 An inversion occurs when two breaks take place on a chromosome, followed by the reinsertion of the missing fragment at its original site, but in inverted order.
 Down syndrome is an aneuploidy of the twenty-first chromosome.

-- 10. After a geneticist talks to the patient about being a chromosomal mosaic, the patient asks the nurse what that means.
+- 10. After a geneticist talks to a patient about being a chromosomal mosaic, the patient asks the nurse what that means.
 How should the nurse respond?
-You may \\\\\ genetic disease(s).
+You may genetic disease(s).

-- a.
-Only be a carrier of the
+- a. only be a carrier of the

-- b.
-Have a mild form of the
+- b. have a mild form of the

-- c.
-Have two
+- c. have two

-- d.
-Be sterile as a result of the
+- d. be sterile as a result of the

 A chromosomal mosaic means the body has two or more different cell lines, each of which has a different karyotype; thus, the person has a mild form of the disease.

-Mosaics are not only carriers; they have the disease.

-Mosaics have two different lines but not two different diseases.

-Mosaics are not sterile.
+Mosaics are not only carriers; they have the disease; they have two different lines but not two different diseases; and they are not necessarily sterile.

-- 11. The nurse is teaching staff about the most common cause of Down syndrome.
-What is the nurse describing?
+- 11. What is the most common cause of Down syndrome?

 - a.
 Paternal nondisjunction

 - b.
 Maternal translocations

 - c.
 Maternal nondisjunction

-- d.
+d.
 Paternal translocations

-The most common cause of Down syndrome is maternal nondisjunction.
+The most common cause of Down syndrome is maternal, not paternal, nondisjunction.
+Translocation is not a cause of this syndrome.

-Down syndrome is not related to paternal nondisjunction.